For a long time, style-conscious guys on the hunt for luxury watches only had two options:

-The good news is that now there are a ton of mid-priced options that aim to give you the high quality of a luxury time piece without the high price tag.
+The good news is that now there are a ton of mid-priced options on the watch market that aim to give you the high quality of a luxury timepiece, without the high price point.

-The bad news is that there are an equal (or possibly greater) number that claim to do so, but only achieve the low prices by cheaping out on quality.
+The bad news is that there are an equal (or possibly greater) number that claim to be high quality watches, but only achieve the low prices by cheaping out on quality.

 I recently spent a few weeks wearing and trying out a watch from Vincero Watches, one of the more popular new watch brands that tries to bridge the gap between luxury and affordability.